srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     iotedge version
     ```

-    Confirm that the displayed version is 1.0.9:
+    Confirm that the displayed version is 1.0.9 (as shown below):

     ```bash
     vmadmin@vm-az220-training-gw0001-dm200420:~$ iotedge --version